webengfhnw/WE-CRM/README.md

 }
 ```

-### Stage 4: Dynamic Views
+### Stage 5: Dynamic Views

-In stage 4, the web-application is extended with functionality to store and retrieve customer data in a procedural way and similar as described in the ([PDO](#pdo)) section.
+In stage 5, the web-application is extended with functionality to store and retrieve customer data similar as described in the ([PDO](#pdo)) section.

 The view files are extended with `<?php ?>` tags injecting the required dynamic data.
-In this stage, it is still a procedural implementation.
 The following example shows how a HTML table can be dynamically populated:
 ```PHP
 <?php foreach($customers as $customer): ?>
     <tr>